babashka/cli/API.md

   * `--help`/`-h` print help for the command they precede and return (no error, so the process ends with status 0).
 This goes through a `:help-fn`.
-  * an unknown/missing subcommand or a flag error prints a terse message and exits non-zero (via [`*exit-fn*`](#babashka.cli/*exit-fn*)).
+  * an unknown/missing command or an option error prints a terse message and exits non-zero (via [`*exit-fn*`](#babashka.cli/*exit-fn*)).
 This goes through the `:error-fn`.

   Both default handlers can be overridden: pass your own `:help-fn` (called with